cchitsiang/awesome-stars/topics.md

 - [dubinc/dub](https://github.com/dubinc/dub) - The modern link attribution platform.
 Loved by world-class marketing teams like Twilio, Buffer, Framer, Perplexity, Vercel, and more.
 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app
 - [aymaneMx/nuxt-portfolio-dev](https://github.com/aymaneMx/nuxt-portfolio-dev) - ⚡ A portfolio for developers with a blog powered by Notion
-- [leerob/site](https://github.com/leerob/site) - My site built with Next.js, Tailwind, and Vercel.
+- [leerob/next-mdx-blog](https://github.com/leerob/next-mdx-blog) - Next.js + MDX blog template with Tailwind CSS and TypeScript.
 - [vechai/vechaiui](https://github.com/vechai/vechaiui) - A set of high-quality accessible React UI components with the built-in dark mode using Tailwind CSS.
 Pre-designed headless ui and radix-ui.
 - [creativetimofficial/material-tailwind](https://github.com/creativetimofficial/material-tailwind) - @material-tailwind is an easy-to-use components library for Tailwind CSS and Material Design.
 - [octokatherine/readme.so](https://github.com/octokatherine/readme.so) - An online drag-and-drop editor to easily build READMEs